Travel directions information

 Where to stay

-A list of accommodation in and around Coventry is available on the Coventry and Warwickshire website.
-You can also find information on restaurants, shopping, theatres, nightlife and places to visit, while you are here.
+A list of accommodation in and around Coventry is available; you can also find information on restaurants, shopping, theatres, nightlife and places to visit, while you are here.